-The SENDCO will visit all our feeder primary schools in the summer term and gather information about all the children on the SEND register, with the year 6 teacher and the SENDCO.
-If your child is on the SEND register, the SENDCO will but a transition plan in place based on this information.
-The SENDCO will then contact you for an initial meeting and we will work with you to put a Pupil Passport in place in preparation for your child's September start with us.
-In this meeting we will identify additional provisions that will help your child at Belper school.
-Your child's passport will then be shared with all relevant staff.
+- The SENCO will visit all our feeder primary schools in the summer term and gather information about all the children on the SEND register, with the Year 6 teacher and the SENCO. - If your child is on the SEND register, the SENCO will put a transition plan in place based on this information. - The SENCO will then contact you for an initial meeting and we will work with you to put a Pupil Passport in place, in preparation for your child's September start with us. - In this meeting we will identify additional provisions that will help your child at Belper school. - Your child's passport will then be shared with all relevant staff before their arrival. - We offer two transition days and additional visits are arranged for all young people who need this extra level of support. - Additionally, there are 3 year 6 SEND evenings available to book for parents who have concerns around their child's needs. - During the final week of the summer holidays we offer further 'Welcome Days' to our most vulnerable, with the aim to relive anxiety and make connections with key staff.